 Working Together In the Owyhees

-Sagebrush country may appear endless, but in reality on a fraction of this habitat remains.
+Sagebrush country may appear endless, but in reality only a fraction of this habitat remains.
 Conversions to agriculture, too-frequent fire cycles followed by invasion of non-native weeds and subdivision have had tremendous negative impacts on sagebrush habitat.
-Increasing numbers of visitors of visitors from the nearby Treasure Valley visit this special place for hiking, hunting, off-road riding and rafting, placing new demands on the high desert.
+Increasing numbers of visitors from the nearby Treasure Valley visit this special place for hiking, hunting, off-road riding and rafting, placing new demands on the high desert.